aarondfrancis/flaky/README.md

 - `allowFailuresForDays($days)`
 - `allowFailuresFor($seconds = 0, $minutes = 0, $hours = 0, $days = 0)`

-If your callback throws an exception, Flaky will check to see if it's still in the grace period.
+If your callback throws an exception, Flaky will check to see if it's still within the grace period.
 If it is, the exception will be captured.

 If your callback succeeds, the deadline will be reset.